ayazalii/Promptlytics/README.md

 # 📊 Promptlytics — Natural Language to Dashboards

 > **Promptlytics** converts plain-English business questions into interactive Plotly dashboards — no SQL knowledge required.
-> Built as a minor project at JECRC University (B.Tech CSE — AI/ML), under the supervision of Mr. Mohd.
-Talib (Xebia).

 ---